TabithaMcCracken/SBA_308A_Dog_Adoption_Page/README.md

 # Dog Adoption Page

 Welcome to the Dog Adoption Page!
 This web application allows users to browse through random dog images, select their favorite breeds, and save them for later viewing.
-Additionally, users can retrieve their saved favorites from an API.

 ## Features